-Many trends continue to shape the power washing industry.
-Jobber Academy notes that it’s important for power washing businesses to invest in technology and equipment that increases their efficiency and ability to do top-quality work.
+Many trends continue to shape the pressure washing industry.
+Jobber Academy notes that it’s important for pressure washing businesses to invest in technology and equipment that increases their efficiency and ability to do top-quality work.
 Software and training tools can help businesses to attract, hire, and train talented employees.
-Specialty equipment, like water fed poles, allows a business to tackle difficult jobs while saving time.
+Specialty equipment, like water-fed poles, allows a business to tackle difficult jobs while saving time.
 Automation tools, like QuickBooks Online, help business owners to better operate their businesses while also saving time.

-Social media has also become important for power washing businesses.
+Social media has also become important for pressure washing businesses.
 Posting footage of actual jobs can give businesses credibility while showing potential customers the quality work that the business does.
 Drone footage and video footage can make a business’ social media pages more engaging, and it can help to position the business owner as an authority in the industry.

 Businesses also need to fully embrace online marketing since more customers are turning to online searches and reviews when identifying and booking service professionals.
 Google’s local service ads can be a valuable marketing option, and businesses need to make it easy for potential customers to contact them through their Google business pages.

-Just like in many other industries, the customer service experience has become increasingly important and valued in the power washing industry.
+Just like in many other industries, the customer service experience has become increasingly important and valued in the pressure washing industry.
 Business owners should focus on providing the best customer service experience possible from the initial inquiry to following up after the appointment.
 Promptly returning phone calls, scheduling flexibility, arriving at appointments on time, offering automated recurring scheduling, and taking credit card payments or online payments can all help a business’ customer service stand out from others.